Shirley Romero Otero

-Shirley Romero Otero (1955-) is a Chicana activist who co-founded the Land Rights Council in 1977 to regain the rights for heirs of the Sangre de Cristo Land Grant.
+Shirley Romero Otero (born 1955) is a Chicana activist who co-founded the Land Rights Council in 1977 to regain the rights for heirs of the Sangre de Cristo Land Grant.
 She is an educator and leader in the San Luis Valley region.
 She is the director of the Move Mountains Youth Project and sits on the board of directors of the Acequia Institute.

 Biography

 Shirley Romero was born in 1955 in San Pablo, Colorado.
 Her parents were Moises and Esmeralda Olivas Romero, and she had four siblings.
 She traces her ancestry back to Mexican settlers from the mid-1800s, with Spanish and Jicarilla Apache ancestry.

 Romero Otero taught for over 28 years in Grand Junction and San Luis.
 She taught Ethnic Studies, and coordinated with the La Raza Youth Leadership Conference.
 She is the leader of the Colorado Statewide Parent Coalition and a member of the Latino Advisory Committee for the Colorado Commission on Higher Education.

 Her work with Move Mountains Youth Project is intended to reconnect local youth with the land where their ancestors farmed and "reawaken that cultural memory."